NethermindEth/agentarena-arbiter/README.md

 - **AI-Enhanced Severity Classification**: Integrate an optional advanced ML model for more nuanced severity scoring.
 - **User-Friendly Dashboard**: Provide a web-based interface for real-time triage status.
-- **Integration with Agent4rena**: Expand features to fully support advanced contest and audit modes in Agent4rena.
+- **Integration with AgentArena**: Expand features to fully support advanced contest and audit modes in AgentArena.

 ---